IBM/ibm-licensing-operator/README.md

 6\. **Create a Subscription**

  The last piece ties together all of the previous steps.
-A `Subscription` is created to the operator and it upgrades `IBM Licensing Operator` when needed.
+A `Subscription` is created foro the operator that upgrades `IBM Licensing Operator` when needed.
  Create the `Subscription` using the following command:

 ```yaml